Olympus E-420 vs E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the E-420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-420 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the E-M5 II have been discontinued, but can regularly be found used on ebay.
 The E-M5 II was replaced by the Olympus E-M5 III, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-420 and E-M5 II can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Olympus E-M5 II Manual.

 So what is the bottom line?
 Is the Olympus E-420 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.